kinnala/scikit-fem/docs/listofexamples.rst

 Example 4: Linearized contact problem
 =====================================

-This example solves a single interation of the linearized contact problem between two elastic bodies using the Nitsche's method.
+This example solves a single interation of the contact problem between two elastic bodies using the Nitsche's method.
 Triangular and quadrilateral second-order elements are used in the discretization of the two elastic bodies.